lando/transfer-issue-action/README.md

 ### Label YAML File Example

-The labels yaml is keyed as machine name to hex color.
+The labels yaml is keyed as name to hex color.

 ```
-needs-triage: 'FF0000'
+'Needs Triage': 'FF0000'
-test-label: '000000'
+'Test Label': '000000'
 ```

 ## Notes